Here is a video demonstration:

 Bookmark.
-Same as Netscape bookmark or Internet Explorer Favorite.
+Same as Firefox/Chrome/Opera Bookmark or Internet Explorer Favorite.
 Has a long text note to be used for site notes.
 Bookmarks are shown together with Passcards, as they are a variation of Passcards.
 Also it is possible to make them show in a separate list next to the Logins, if the corresponding setting is activated in RoboForm Options - uncheck "Show Bookmarks and Logins together".

 Identity.
-RoboForm can fill long non-password forms (such as registration or checkout form) from your personal profile that we call an Identity.
-You fill in your Identity once with all your personal data and then RoboForm will enter this data into web page forms for you.
+RoboForm can fill in long non-password forms (such as registration or checkout form) from your personal profile that we call an Identity.
+You fill in your Identity once with all your personal data and then RoboForm will enter that data into web page forms for you.